'American Idol' singer Clay Aiken seeks win in first political bid

 The congresswoman also leads in fundraising and cash on hand, though Aiken's campaign claims it has the momentum in the race after raising more than Ellmers in the past two quarters.

 Aiken recently unveiled campaign signs featuring the slogan "Republaiken," which critics saw as an attempt to confuse voters.
-Political experts say North Carolina's Republican-led legislature re-drew the 2nd district to favour their party.
+Political experts say North Carolina's Republican-led legislature re-drew the 2nd district to favor their party.

-Aiken's campaign manager said the signs signalled his intent to represent all voters, regardless of their party affiliation.
+Aiken's campaign manager said the signs signaled his intent to represent all voters, regardless of their party affiliation.

 Janet Pate, the treasurer of a local Tea Party group, left Aiken's event in Asheboro carrying a stack of the signs and said she planned to put one up in her yard.